 \section{Roles of LLMs in Games}

 Past attempts at a typology for AI in games focused on three roles the AI can take in a game: to play a game, to design a game, or to model the (human) players \cite{yannakakis2018ai_games}.
-LLMs are typically presented as conversational agents, which often lead the public to give them anthropomorphic qualities---such as reasoning and creativity.
-Therefore, we follow these trends when considering the roles an LLM can be called to play within the game or within the game development process.
-An LLM can operate within the game as a player (replacing a human player while imitating their goals), as a non-player character such as an enemy or interlocutor, as an assistant providing hints or handling menial tasks for a human player, as a Game Master controlling the flow of the game, or hidden within the games' ruleset (controlling a minor or major mechanic of the game).
-There are however other roles an LLM can play outside of the game's runtime, such as a designer for the game (replacing a human designer) or as an assistant to a human designer.
+LLMs are typically presented as conversational agents, which often invites the public to give them anthropomorphic qualities \textemdash such as reasoning and creativity.
+We follow these trends when considering the roles an LLM can be called to play within the game or within the game development process.
+An LLM can operate within the game as a player (replacing a human player while imitating their goals), as a non-player character such as an enemy or interlocutor, as an assistant providing hints or handling menial tasks for a human player, as a Game Master controlling the flow of the game, or hidden within the games' ruleset (controlling a mechanic of the game).
+There are however other roles an LLM can play outside of the game's runtime, such as a designer for the game (replacing or assisting a human designer) or as analyst of the gameplay data of the playerbase.
 Finally, the LLM can interface with a player or an audience in different ways, acting as a commentator of an ongoing play session (during runtime) or a reteller of past game events in some narrative form (outside runtime).
 Some of these roles (autonomous player, autonomous designer) are prominent in the broader AI and games research \cite{yannakakis2018ai_games} and LLM research has targeted them extensively, while some of the other roles have been toyed with in exploratory research.
 The following sections present the roles themselves, surveying research undertaken for each role, while we identify gaps and opportunities for future research in Section \ref{sec:roadmap}.